 Migrating from Netlify to Pages

-In this tutorial, you'll learn how to deploy your Netlify application to Cloudflare Pages.
+In this tutorial, you will learn how to deploy your Netlify application to Cloudflare Pages.

 Finding your build command and build directory

-To move your application to Cloudflare Pages, you'll need to find your build command and build directory.
-Cloudflare Pages will use this information to build your application and deploy it.
+To move your application to Cloudflare Pages, find your build command and build directory.
+Cloudflare Pages will use this information to build and deploy your application.

 In your Netlify Dashboard, find the project that you want to deploy.
 It should be configured to deploy from a GitHub Repo.